© 2018, Allison Peacock/Lake Travis Integrative Medicine

-One of the foundations of our holistic style of practicing family medicine at Lake Travis Integrative Medicine is The Five Levels of Healing.
-This is Dr. Reardon’s version of an ancient healing model was developed 12,000 years ago and informs Tibetan Medicine, Chinese Medicine and Ayurvedic Medicine.
-It was adapted from yogic texts and further developed by a German physician in the 1980’s.
+One of the foundations of our holistic style of practicing family medicine at Lake Travis Integrative Medicine is The Five Layers of Healing.
+This is Dr. Reardon’s version of an ancient healing model that was developed 12,000 years ago.
+This wisdom is what informs Tibetan Medicine, Chinese Medicine and Ayurvedic Medicine.

 In other words, our bodies make visible and tangible that which happens at the soul level.
-The inner workings of the five various levels of the human body is the basis for employing tools such as lifestyle medicine, epigenetics, neuroplasticity, energy medicine, mindfulness, and storytelling to get and stay well.
+The inner workings of the five various dimensions of the human body is the basis for employing tools such as lifestyle medicine, epigenetics, neuroplasticity, energy medicine, mindfulness, and storytelling to get and stay well.

-Here are the Five Levels of Healing that that we consider when caring for our patients.
+Here are the Five Layers of Healing that that we consider when caring for our patients.
 How you use them to create new health depends upon your interests and what resonates for you.

-The physical level is the one we’re all most familiar with.
+The physical layer is the one we’re all most familiar with.
 The Physical Body is the foundation upon which everything else rests.
 It includes our internal organs and the physical structure, muscles and bones.
 It also includes dental health, the microbiome, and infections.
 This is what we all learned about the human body in biology class.

 Modern western medical institutions have studied this level of health almost exclusively, essentially ignoring the other four.
 Integrative and Functional Medicine are improving what we know.